 Get a Fee Waiver for Special Circumstances

-If you or a key family member has recently experienced a great financial hardship or a major change in household or economic circumstances, many schools will waive their application fees, as long as you explain and document those circumstances.
+Suppose you or a key family member has recently experienced a great financial hardship or a major change in household or economic circumstances.
+In that case, many schools will waive their application fees as long as you explain and document those circumstances.

 Fee waivers can be obtained for issues such as: recent job loss, a death in the family (of a main breadwinner), enormous medical bills, homelessness, personal tragedy, economic complications stemming from natural calamities or other disasters, and more.

 These fee waiver requests are evaluated and granted on a case-by-case basis.